zellij-org/zellij-org.github.io/docs/src/programmatic-control.md

 ### Ordering

-Each `zellij action` invocation is a separate subprocess that connects to the Zellij server, sends a message, and disconnects.
-Actions are processed by the server in the order they are received.
-When actions are issued sequentially from a single process (e.g., chained with `&&`), ordering is preserved.
+Each `zellij action` invocation is a separate process that connects to the Zellij server, sends a message, and disconnects.
+Actions are processed by the server in the order they are received, and the CLI is blocked until the action logically completes.
+This means that when actions are chained (e.g. with `&&`), ordering is preserved.
 When issued concurrently from multiple processes, no ordering guarantee exists between them.

 ### Practical guidance